tozd/node-reactive-postgres/README.md

 * For every reactive query, a `TEMPORARY MATERIALIZED VIEW` is created in the database.
-* Triggers are added to all source tables for the query, so that when any of the source tables change, this package's client is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
+* Triggers are added to all query sources for the query, so that when any of the sources change, this package's client is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
 * Triggers are added to the view so that any `INSERT`s/`UPDATE`s/`DELETE`s